EternityX/DEADCELL-CSGO/README.md

 See [CONTRIBUTING.md](https://github.com/EternityX/DEADCELL-CSGO/blob/master/CONTRIBUTING.md).

 ## FAQ
+### Where's the DLL?
+Build it yourself.
+We will not provide a binary.

 ### How do I add a hitmarker sound?
 Create a **hitsounds** folder inside the **base** Counter-Strike Global Offensive directory.
 Place as many **.wav** sound files as you want inside of it.
 Load the cheat and they will be under the hitsounds combobox.